Distributed Trust Authorities and Client Token

 The protocol requires the client to authenticate to the server using the key material provided by the system.
 The entity that provides the keys is called the Distributed Trusted Authority (DTA).
 Different organisations can run DTAs which produce unique keys for the server and client, thus ensuring there is no single point of trust nor associated security risk.

 When a DTA starts, it independently generates a master key share which it stores in memory.
 The server requests a server key share from each DTA, which is a function of its master key share.
-The client requests a client key share from the DTA, which is a function of the master key share and the client’s identity.
+The client requests a client key share from the DTA, which is a function of the master key share and the end user’s identity.
 This process is then repeated for a second DTA.
 At this stage the server and client now have key shares from two DTAs which can be combined.
 The client can now subtract a value from the client key, based on an entered PIN, resulting in a token which is one of the two factors; the other one being the PIN.

-Because of the online nature of the M-Pin protocol and cryptography used, it is not possible to brute force the PIN.
+Because of the online nature of the M-PIN protocol and cryptography used, it is not possible to brute force the PIN.
 Therefore, it is not necessary to take specific measures to protect the token.

 # Zero Knowledge Proof Authentication